 - Decreases the need for complicated surgical procedures

-- Improves stability, prevent neurologic deterioration or can improve neurologic status
+- Improves stability, prevent neurologic deterioration or can improve the neurologic status

 - Reduction within the first few hours of injury may lead to dramatic improvement in neurologic status.

-There is no effective closed reduction technique for thoracolumbar spine.
+There is no effective closed reduction technique for the thoracolumbar spine.

 Get more stuff on Musculoskeltal Health

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.